Including participants & Informed consent

 An anonymous screening must be maintained when screening for potential subjects.
 This is a list of all potential subjects who are/are not participating in the research and why.
 Noting the reasons for non-participation by potential subjects (e.g. did not meet inclusion and exclusion criteria or did not provide consent) makes it possible to demonstrate that no selection bias occurred.

-A general procedure (GCT SOP 01 Informed Consent Procedure) has been established within Amsterdam UMC in order to ensure that the IC process for various target groups can proceed according to the applicable legislation and regulations.
+An Amsterdam UMC procedure (GCT SOP 01 Informed Consent Procedure) has been established in order to ensure that the IC process for various target groups is implemented according to the applicable legislation, regulations and local requirements.

 If you have any questions about the applicability of this procedure, specifically for your research project, contact the MREC.